lilyhurko/scarlet/README.md

 ## ✨ Features

+- **🤖 AI-Powered Analysis (Gemini AI)**
+  - **Chat Screenshot Analysis:** Upload a screenshot of a chat, and AI will automatically extract red/green flags and write an observation note.
+  - **Boundary Builder:** When toxic behavior is detected, AI suggests 3 ecological ways (Soft, Medium, Hard) to respond and protect your personal boundaries.
+  - **Pattern Detective:** Once enough interactions are logged, AI reads the history to identify behavioral patterns and provides a summary with a recommended status (Red, Yellow, or Green Flag).

-- **Warning Score Algorithm (0–100)**
-  Custom weighted scoring system that evaluates relationship dynamics based on positive and negative interaction tags.
+- **Warning Score Algorithm (0–100)** Custom weighted scoring system that evaluates relationship dynamics based on positive and negative interaction tags.

-- **Interaction Logging System**
-  Structured note tracking with categorized behavioral tags (e.g., Gaslighting, Supportive, Love Bombing).
+- **Interaction Logging System** Structured note tracking with categorized behavioral tags (e.g., Gaslighting, Supportive, Love Bombing).
   Each interaction dynamically updates the overall score.

-- **Real-Time Search & Filtering**
-  Instant filtering of users and archived notes by name, keyword, or tag.
+- **Real-Time Search & Filtering** Instant filtering of users and archived notes by name, keyword, or tag.

-- **Responsive UI (Mobile-First)**
-  Fully optimized interface for desktop and mobile devices using CSS Modules.
+- **Responsive UI (Mobile-First)** Fully optimized interface for desktop and mobile devices using CSS Modules.

-- **User Profile Management (CRUD)**
-  - Edit profile and bio
+- **User Profile Management (CRUD)** - Edit profile and bio
   - Manage tracked individuals
   - Secure account deletion

-- **Custom Design System ("Scarlet" UI)**
-  Custom CSS variables, semantic styling, consistent spacing and layout structure.
+- **Custom Design System ("Scarlet" UI)** Custom CSS variables, semantic styling, consistent spacing and layout structure.

 ---